dkittle/learning_akka_book/README.md

 typically have at the book club.
 IDEs will usually do this when you import the project.
 For Vi or Emacs users, type `sbt compile`.

+To run the Play application, type `sbt run`.
+This will start up a Netty server listening on port 9000.
+You can then use `curl` or `wget` to call your endpoints or even call your endpoints in a browser.

+### Exercise Instructions